What information the consignment note must contain, who has to complete each part and when it has to be completed.

 The consignment note has 5 parts (A to E).
 Each part must be filled out in order, by the right person, at the right time:

 The producer or holder of the waste must complete parts A and B on each copy of the note before the waste is removed.
+You will normally need 3 copies, although more may be needed in some circumstances.
 Give all copies to the carrier.